Global birdsong embeddings enable superior transfer learning for bioacoustic classification: Results

-Table~\ref{table:results} presents the classification performance using a range of embeddings with linear probes on novel bioacoustic tasks.
-The results presented in the table correspond to an experiment in which the models are trained on 32 audio samples.
-Figure~\ref{fig:test_plots} shows results at various amounts of training data, from 4 to 32 or 256 examples per class (depending on dataset size).
+Our study delves into the classification performance by employing a variety of embeddings with linear probes for novel bioacoustic tasks.
+For an in-depth look, refer to Table~\ref{table:results}, which elucidates the results when training linear probes with $k=32$ examples per class.
+Additionally, Figure~\ref{fig:test_plots} provides a visual representation of the results across diverse training data sizes, ranging from 4 to either 32 or 256 examples per class, contingent on the dataset size.

 The Perch and BirdNET 2.3 models obtain similar performance.
 However, Perch achieved the highest Top-1 accuracy and AUC across all the datasets, making it the most consistent performer.
 It performed particularly well with ``Godwit Calls'' and ``Bat Species'', with AUCs of 0.99 and 0.97, respectively.
-Similarly, BirdNET 2.3 exhibited a good performance, especially with Godwit Calls (GC) and Bat species (BT) (0.99, 0.97).
-Both bird models significantly outperform the AudioSet models on all tasks (VGGish, YAMNet, and AudioMAE).
+Similarly, BirdNET 2.3 exhibited a good performance, especially with Godwit Calls (GC) and Bat species (BT) (0.99, 0.96).

+Both bird models significantly outperform the AudioSet models on all tasks (VGGish, YAMNet, PSLA, and AudioMAE).
 The macro-averaged ROC-AUC scores are typically high, suggesting good binary classification on each class individually.
 In case of AudioMAE, the performance dropped significantly, especially noticeable with the Yellowhammer dialects (YD) and RFCX birds datasets, which had lower AUCs of 0.66 and 0.78, respectively.
 The performance declined further using the YamNet model.
 The Top-1 accuracy was relatively low across datasets, and AUCs were significantly lower, particularly for the YD dataset.
 The VGGish model had the lowest performance across all datasets, notably underperforming on the WMMSD dataset with a very low Top-1 accuracy of 0.04 and AUC of 0.52.
 In summary, the Perch and BirdNET 2.3 models outperformed the others in terms of both Top-1 accuracy and AUC, demonstrating superior generalizability across various bioacoustic datasets.
 On the other hand, VGGish showed the weakest performance.
-Among the three models trained on the AudioSet, the transformer-based AudioMAE model outperformed the CNN-based VGGish and YAMNet models across all datasets except for the RFCX Birds dataset in which YAMNet performed slightly better.
+Among the three models trained on the AudioSet, the transformer-based AudioMAE model outperformed the CNN-based VGGish, YAMNet, and PSLA models across all datasets except for the RFCX Birds dataset in which YAMNet performed slightly better.
 The performance gain for YD and GC datasets was significant.
-It's important to note that these results are average values over five runs.